Plumbing Companies: How to Choose the Right One For You

 Check Google, Yelp, and Angi.
 A few bad reviews aren’t a deal-breaker—but repeated complaints can be a warning sign.

 Online reviews give you access to experiences from dozens or even hundreds of customers.
-While no business pleases everyone all the time, the overall patterns in reviews can tell you a lot about how a company operates.
+While no business pleases everyone all the time, the overall patterns in reviews can tell you a lot about how a plumbing company operates.

 When reading reviews, look for details about the specific services you need.
 A company might excel at installations but struggle with emergency repairs, or vice versa.